ohbm/OpenScienceDemoCalls/README.md

 ### How do I stay in touch?

-Please join our OHBM Open Science SIG mailing list :construction: ***Not sure where to host this!
-All comments welcome*** :construction:
+Please join the [OSSIG google group](https://groups.google.com/forum/?nomobile=true#!forum/open-hbm-notices) to receive reminders each month!

 ### How do I appear on a future demo call?